Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Lieb-Robinson Bounds with Bounded Commutators

 \subsection{Strictly Local Hamiltonians}

 In this subsection, we consider strictly local interactions.
 We assume that

 where $h_X$ is supported on set $X$ which we assume obeys

 Note that any bounded range interaction (for example, with terms supported on sets of diameter at most $R$ for some given $R$) can be written in this form by re-scaling the metric by a constant.
+Further, we assume a bound on the commutator

 for some constant $K$.

 We make no assumption on the bound on the norm of $h_X$.
 However, we emphasize that this does not mean that we are considering unbounded operators.
 Rather, we assume that all $h_X$ have bounded norm (which, in conjunction with an assumption of finite system size, means that $H$ has bounded norm allowing us to use various analytic estimates similar to those above), but all bounds will be uniform in the bound on the norm of $h_X$ as well as the system size.